anajovanoviic/mitohondrije/README.md

 *simple_unet.py* <br>

-By adding *axis=1* dimension of the image is expanded by 1, because we are only dealing with greyscale images, if it is colour images you would have (256,256,3)
+By adding *axis=1* dimension of the image is expanded by 1, because we are only dealing with grayscale images, if it is colour images you would have (256,256,3)
 ```
 image_dataset = np.expand_dims(normalize(np.array(image_dataset), axis=1),3)
 ```